RamaPramati/StackOverFlowJavaPostsFilter/README.md

 a\.
 If the post is a question (*PostTypeId="1"*) it asks the *JavaPostsFilter* to check whether the given question is related to java by giving its details (Tag, Title).
-If then it saves the quesiton's details (Id, Title, Body) into *javaPosts* map, And adds the question's accepted answer id (AccepetdAnswerId) to *acceptedAnswerIds* list.
+If then it saves the question's details (Id, Title, Body) into *javaPosts* map, And adds the question's accepted answer id (AccepetdAnswerId) to *acceptedAnswerIds* list.